The aging workforce

 Finding the silver lining in the talent gap

 Organisations can capitalise on shifting retirement patterns to help narrow their talent gap.

-While the idea of “retiring retirement” has been a point of discussion for many years, organizations are finally starting to capitalize on the opportunity as thousands of baby boomers become eligible for retirement every day.
+While the idea of “retiring retirement” has been a point of discussion for many years, organisations are finally starting to capitalise on the opportunity as thousands of baby boomers become eligible for retirement every day.